Alive24/ckb-developer-personas/personas/Tea.md

 I'm a baby Rustacean now and Quantum Purse is the first time I use Rust to build something meaningful.
 So "rusting" is the area I'd want to improve.
 I learn while building the most - this takes 80% of my active time.
 The rest 20% I use to passively learn (mostly for fun and for filling the gap in my knowledge).

-> how and where did you learn your skills to build in CKB?
+> How and where did you learn your skills to build in CKB?

 - I learned most of Cell Model and L1 scripts from CKB Academy.
 - I learned Rust recently on youtube.
 I like live teaching.